NVIDIA/k8s-device-plugin/README.md

 compute resources to be explicitly partitioned and enforces these limits per workload.

-With both time-slicing and MPS the same sharing method is applied to all GPUs on a node.
-Sharing cannot be configured on a per-GPU basis but applies uniformly at the node level.
+With both time-slicing and MPS, the same sharing method is applied to all GPUs on a node.
+You cannot configure sharing on a per-GPU basis.

 #### With CUDA Time-Slicing